magichuihui/magichuihui.github.io/_posts/2024-05-30-openldap-on-openwrt.md

 opkg install openldap-server openldap-utils
 ```

 By modifying the configuration file /etc/openldap/slapd.conf, using my own domain name as LDAP DN.
+And I have create new ACL policies to allow importing ldif files via ldapi unix socket in the router without requiring password for rootdn.
 Also use `slappasswd` to create an encrypted password for rootdn.

 ```conf